About the data

 This methodological change to the claimant count has had important statistical implications.
 Between 2012 and the end of 2016 Somerset’s claimant count consistently tracked just below the South West average and significantly below the UK average.
 However, between January 2016 and April 2018 Somerset’s claimant count more than doubled, from 1.1 to 2.4 as Universal Credit was introduced across the county.

-As Universal Credit has been fully implemented across the rest of the country in the past year however, the national claimant rate has risen in line with expectations, hitting a rate of 3.1 in February 2020.
-The South West average had also steadily risen over the last year, reaching 2.3 as of February 2020.
-Contrary to pre-UC rollout, it is currently tracking below the Somerset average.
+As Universal Credit has been fully implemented across the rest of the country in the past year however, the claimant rate for England has risen, hitting a rate of 5.1 in April 2020.
+The South West average had also risen over the last year, reaching 3.8 as of April 2020.

 The Claimant Count is based on monthly extracts from the Department for Work and Pensions (DWP) administrative systems, and headline figures are published in the monthly UK labour market release.
 Therefore, the figures presented here may not be the most current.
 Current data can always be found on the Nomis website.